Role of overparametrization in quantum approximate optimization: Acknowledgments

 The work of D.R. and A.K. was supported by Rosatom in the framework of the Roadmap for Quantum computing (Contract No. 868-1.3-15/15-2021 dated October 5, 2021 and Contract No. №R2163 dated December 03, 2021).
+The large calculations were performed on the Zhores supercomputer \cite{zacharov2019zhores}.